php-ru/symfony-docs-ru/configuration/override_dir_structure.rst

 =====================================================

 Symfony automatically ships with a default directory structure.
-You can easily override this directory structure to create your own.
+You can override this directory structure to create your own.
 The default directory structure is:

 .. code-block:: text